Pinckney Island Shuttle Tours

 Pinckney Island NWR, located at the doorstep to Hilton Head Island, SC, is the most visited of the seven refuges in the Savannah Coastal Refuges Complex.
 It is a beautiful refuge for hiking, biking, and wildlife observation and photography.
 There is, however, no automobile access to the refuge's miles of trails, which severely limits some visitor's ability to explore this treasure right in our midst.

-After discussion of this problem with the US F&WS, the Friends applied for and was awarded a generous grant from Community Foundation of the Lowcountry for Pinckney Island NWR Visitor Programs and Accessibility Project.
-This grant enabled the Friends to purchase a 15-seat electric shuttle, bicycles, binoculars, informational brochures, tables/chairs and improved signage that we could use to provide guided tours of Pinckney Island NWR to those who had limited mobility and difficulty exploring the island on foot.
+After discussion of this problem with the US F&WS, the Friends applied for and was awarded a generous grant from the Community Foundation of the Lowcountry for Pinckney Island NWR Visitor Programs and Accessibility Project.
+This grant enabled the Friends to purchase a 15-seat electric shuttle, bicycles, binoculars, informational brochures, tables/chairs and improved signage that we could use to provide guided tours of Pinckney Island NWR for the general public and for those who have limited mobility and difficulty exploring the island on foot.

 Pinckney Island NWR web page - See Pinckney

 - Guided electric shuttle and bike nature tours

 - Guided nature tours for groups with accessibility challenged members

 - Special use programs (e.g., USCB Saltmarsh Class to sample marshes on Pinckney Island)

 - Pinckney Island NWR visitor information: maps, brochures, bird/butterfly sheets, etc.